 In case this post helps you build your own styling kit, throughout this post I’m sharing links to all of the items that I have in my kit.
 Some of these links are affiliate links!

 I have styling surfaces in a few different neutral colors!
-Some of my faves are Simply Rooted Surfaces.
-I have them in blush, wool, dust, & stone.
+Some of my faves are from JRD Artshop!!
+They’re a great size, and I have them in several colors!
 They’re all relatively neutral colors, so when I don’t have a simple or neutral backdrop to work with at the getting ready location, I’ll bring out one of my surfaces that best fits with the colors/vibe of the day!
 (In my pre-wedding day questionnaire I always ask about wedding color scheme to make sure I choose something that fits with my couples’ vision!)

 These little acrylic blocks come in SUPER hand for styling paper details like invitation suites.
 Being able to prop up different pieces of the suite helps to create some added visual interest in styling.
 It also is super helpful if you are working on a surface that isn’t super flat.
 For example I recently was using one of my styling surfaces on top of a bed.
 Because the styling surfaces roll up to be portable, they don’t act as a flat board, so the details were not sitting entirely flat on the styling surface resting on a soft bed.
 Having the acrylic blocks there, allowed me to still style the invitation suite with precision, even though my working surface wasn’t completely flat and even.
 I’d highly recommend having these on hand!